 The Anti-Candida regime consists of four main parts:

 The aim of the diet is to cut off the Candida’s sugar supply.
 This should quickly improve your digestive symptoms and stops fuelling the Candida’s growth.
-All forms of sugar must be strictly avoided, including lactose (milk sugar), malt and fructose (fruit sugar).
-Refined carbohydrates add to the glucose load so it is essential to use only whole grain flour, rice, etc. The simplest guide is to follow a low-GL diet since this ensures no sugar and only slow-releasing complex carbohydrates.
+All forms of sugar must be strictly avoided, including lactose (milk sugar), malt and Fructose is a simple sugar that occurs naturally in fruits, vegetables and their juices, as well as in honey…. (fruit sugar).
+Refined carbohydrates add to the glucose load so it is essential to use only whole grain flour, rice, etc. The simplest guide is to follow a low-GL diet (as outlined in my Low GL Diet Bible) since this ensures no sugar and only slow-releasing complex carbohydrates.
 Other substances to be avoided are yeast (bread, gravy mixes, spreads), fermented products (alcohol, vinegar), mould (cheese, mushrooms), and stimulants (tea, coffee).

 Candida often brings on cravings for its favourite foods; at these times steely determination is needed to keep to the diet.
 Even when Candida-related symptoms have completely disappeared, the diet should be maintained for a further year to consolidate the newly-corrected balance of gut flora.
 Before long, a “sweet tooth” disappears, making it easier to stay on a sugar-free diet.
 I recommend you read Erica White’s Beat Candida Cookbook to show that mealtimes can still be an enjoyable experience.
 Another good book with recipes is the Body Ecology Diet, by Donna Gates.